 There are also apps, such as Local Dirt, that connect restaurants with local suppliers.

 Once you know what you need, it’s time to contact restaurant suppliers, get price quotes and begin placing orders.

 Traditional suppliers are companies that carry tools and equipment for commercial kitchens and focus on meeting the needs of those in the restaurant industry.
 These wholesale suppliers buy specific products and equipment from the manufacturers and then sell these to restaurants or stores.

 There are many ways to identify supply sources, from asking around in the industry to online research.
 For novices without a clear starting point, your local restaurant association is a valuable resource.
-All states have one, and you can find yours through the National Restaurant Association.
-These professional organizations can connect you with trusted names, helping you make a responsible and educated choice.
+Professional organizations like the National Restaurant Association in the US and Restaurants Canada can connect you with trusted names, helping you make a responsible and educated choice.

 Trade publications like Nation’s Restaurant News can also be a helpful resource.
 They provide insight into the state of the industry and leads on suppliers in your area.
 Online directories are also useful.
 FoodService Central, for example, offers a comprehensive marketplace of different kinds of suppliers for locations coast to coast.